-Did you know that every year around 9.591 billion aluminium drink cans are produced in the UK.
+Did you know that every year around 9.591 billion aluminium drink cans are produced in the UK, 75% of which are recycled.
 That is a lot of fizzy pop and beer!

 Novelis estimates that every household in the UK consumes around 340 aluminium drink cans every year.
 Each one of these can be recycled back into new drink cans repeatedly.

 Recycling aluminium cans saves energy and natural resources, and also reduces the pressure on landfill sites.

 If all the aluminium cans sold were recycled there would be around 14 million fewer dustbins emptied into landfill sites every year!

 Aluminium cans that are recycled in the UK are melted down and turned into ingots of aluminium, which are used to make new cans.
 This is called closed loop recycling, because old cans go in and metal to make new cans comes out.
 A used drink can, if recycled, can be back on the shelf as another can in just 60 days!

 How can you tell if a drink can is made of aluminium?

 100% of the drink cans produced in the UK are now made from aluminium .
 An easy way to check is to test the side of a can with a magnet - if the magnet does not stick, it is aluminium.
 Aluminium cans are lighter than steel and the metal is shinier - if you compare the base of a steel can to one made of aluminium you can see the difference.
 To see the aluminium recycling logo click here.

 Aluminium Can Recycling Loop

 - Stage 2: Recycling